BitGo Wallet Types

 3. BitGo key

-The following table identifies who creates the private keys (or key shares) for each wallet type:
+The following table identifies who creates the private keys for each wallet type:

 Wallet TypeUser KeyBackup KeyBitGo Key